asa55/md2apkg-run/.github/README.md

 I didn't want to download or run `md2apkg` on my computer.
 GitHub Actions could easily simplify this last step.
 This is where `md2apkg-run` comes in.
 It is a thin wrapper around `md2apkg` that lets you write your flashcards and export them as Anki-compatible flashcard decks (`.apkg` files), all without ever leaving the GitHub web interface.

+`md2apkg-run` is also used heavily by me personally for every repository supporting the [`*-docs-as-flashcards` project](https://asa55.github.io/docs-as-flashcards/).
+(This was the primary driver that prompted me to write `md2apkg-run` in the first place).

 ## What does it do?

 1. You (the user) manually create subfolders underneath `Deck/` with `.md` files inside.
 (Note: No spaces in your subfolder names)